 The value of higher education once seemed unquestionable, and the pipeline of resources to support academic programs, research and student financial aid appeared unwavering.
-That was then.
 While the higher education sector continued to grow for decades with rising student populations, increasing federal research funds and robust investment markets, recent trends demonstrate the landscape for U.S. colleges and universities is changing.
+The news earlier this year involving admissions scandals in higher education may be disturbing, but the industry has more widespread challenges to overcome to survive or even thrive in a highly competitive industry.
 The reality is that costs, alternative revenue streams and student enrollment have shifted - all in the wrong direction - applying significant pressure to academic boards and management teams who now must reevaluate their business models in pursuit of long-term sustainability.
+Negative demographic trends, declining revenue streams and student questions about whether college is still worth the investment are just a few of the significant hurdles institutions must clear over the next decade.

-Specifically, state funding for higher education has been declining since the start of the Great Recession, showing no signs of rebounding even as the economy steadily improves.
+More specifically, state funding for higher education has been declining since the start of the Great Recession, showing no signs of rebounding even as the economy steadily improves.
 At the same time, the future of federal funding for academic research, grants and loans is, at best, uncertain.
-Proposed changes to the Higher Education Act and versions of the federal budget include further reductions to federal Pell Grant reserves, changes to loan consolidation and borrowing limits for both students and parents and a potential decrease of more than 13 percent to the Department of Education's resources.
+Proposed changes to the Higher Education Act and versions of the federal budget include further reductions to federal Pell Grant reserves, changes to loan consolidation and borrowing limits for both students and parents and a potential, yet significant, decrease of more than 13 percent to the Department of Education's resources.

 The decline of state and federal funding has shifted more of the cost burden for higher education to students and their families.
 In the last 10 years, annual tuition rates increased by 35 percent on average with several U.S. states witnessing rises of 60 percent or more at four-year, public institutions.
 Real median income growth doesn't come close to matching those tuition hikes.
-Consequently, college enrollment has declined as more students and families question the potential return on investment in higher education.
-Some institutions are finding competition (and others opportunity) in alternative delivery methods like massive open online courses (MOOCs) that offer classes, credentials and a growing number of degree programs at significantly lower costs.
-International student enrollment - a key source of tuition income for many institutions - is also falling off, driven by uncertainty about future U.S. immigration policies and rising competition from colleges and universities in other countries.